-Students, faculty and staff are invited once a week to attend this campus worship that includes music, prayer and teaching.
-The campus pastor, members of the community and speakers from across the country engage our hearts and minds with the truth of Scripture.
-A variety of worship styles and creative learning opportunities make each service something unique.
-Chapel takes place on Wednesdays at 10:30 a.m. in Anderson Chapel.
+Students, faculty and staff are invited once a week to attend these campus worship services that include music, prayer and teaching.
+The campus pastor, members of the community and speakers from across the country engage our hearts and minds with the truth of Scripture and challenge us to live it out in practical ways.
+A variety of worship styles, which draw from various traditions, from contemporary to classical, African American to Hispanic, liturgical to free make each service something unique.
+Chapel takes place every Wednesday morning at 10:30 in Anderson Chapel.